DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   **ef10** chooses EF10 (SFN7xxx, SFN8xxx, X2xxx) native datapath which is
   more efficient than libefx-based and provides richer packet type classification, but lacks Rx scatter support.
+  **ef10_esps** chooses SFNX2xxx equal stride packed stream datapath which may be used on DPDK firmware variant only
+  (see notes about its limitations above).

 - ``tx_datapath`` [auto|efx|ef10|ef10_simple] (default **auto**)